Jennifer E. Smith, PhD

 The flexible fission-fusion structure of Crocuta societies, together with rank-based variation in partner quality, offers an excellent system in which to test the predictions of biological market theory.
 The specific aims of my research include identifying the socioecological determinants of subgroup size and partner choice outside of the mating context in Crocuta .
 My current research also asks whether the evolutionary forces of kin selection, reciprocal altruism, or by-product mutualism favor coalition formation, a form of cooperation.
 More generally, I intend to discern how the current state of the biological marketplace influences the relative occurrence of cooperative, affiliative, and competitive behaviors in these gregarious animals.

-Jenn is currently an assistant professor of Biology at Mills College in Oiakland, CA. Her lab website is here:
+Jenn is currently an associate professor of Biology at Mills College in Oiakland, CA. Her lab website is here: